Custom URL Aliases

 NOTE: Make sure you do not copy over a / to the beginning of the "From" field or it will break the URL redirect.
 The "From" field should be everything after the .edu/ from your old page's URL

-See the example below which shows the original page URL "communications.uoregon.edu/Old-Page" that will create a redirect to the updated page which has the URL of "node/32":
+In the example below there is the original page URL "digital.uoregon.edu/Old-Page" that will be redirected to an updated page which has the URL of "/node/330".
+Note the / at the beginning of the "To" URL for Drupal 8+ versions:

 Configuration menu item